diverso-lab/uvlhub/README.md

 ## Set `.env` file in root with:

 Create an `.env` file in the root of the project with this information.
-It is important to obtain a token in Zenodo first.
+It is important to obtain a token in Zenodo first. **We recommend creating the token in the Sandbox version of Zenodo, in order to generate fictitious DOIs and not make intensive use of the real Zenodo SLA.**

 ```
 FLASK_APP_NAME=UVLHUB.IO